Pudhiya Geethai: Production

-In August 2002, Vijay signed on to work on the film, which was initially titled Sarathy after the lead character.
+The film was initially titled Sarathy after the lead character's name.
 The project was then titled as Geethai with Esha Deol as heroine.
-However the film eventually featured two lead actresses with Meera Jasmine being signed on to be a part of the project after the success of her 2002 film, Run.
+However, the film eventually featured two lead actresses with Meera Jasmine being signed on to be a part of the project after the success of her 2002 film, Run.
 Amisha Patel also accepted to be a part of the film, replacing Deol, after getting the entire script translated in English for her to read.
-Before release, the film's title was changed to Pudhiya Geethai.
+Before release, the film's title was changed to Pudhiya Geethai after Hindu organisations objected the title.
+Shooting got wrapped in March 2003.

 Soundtrack

-The songs were composed by Yuvan Shankar Raja, while his elder brother Karthik Raja composed the film's background score.
+The songs were composed by Yuvan Shankar Raja, collaborating with Vijay for the first time, while his elder brother Karthik Raja composed the film's background score.
 The audio CD containing songs released on 29 March 2003 and features 6 tracks, the lyrics were penned by Vaali, Pa.
-Vijay, Yugabharathi and Vijay Sagar.
-The film remains Vijay's only collaboration with Yuvan Shankar Raja.
+Vijay, Yugabharathi, and Vijay Sagar.

-Release
+Release and reception

-Pudhiya Geethai released on 8 May 2003.
+Pudhiya Geethai was released on 8 May 2003.

-Reception

-The film earned mostly negative reviews.
+The film earned mostly mixed reviews.
 The critic from The Hindu stated that "the end is predictable, but the conviction with which the climax drives home the message makes it interesting."
 Another reviewer stated the film had "nothing new", describing it as "real melodramatic soap-opera that moves hearts of viewers and at the same time gives a message for the audience."
 Ananda Vikatan rated the film 39 out of 100.
+Chennai Online wrote "The debutant director can be commended for etching such a beautiful character, albeit a too-good-to-be-true one.
+But the director's dilemma, whether to stand by the astrological predictions or to prove them wrong, is evident in the latter part of the narration.
+The inspiration seems to be the Telugu film Murari (2001), which too had a similar knot and ending".
+Visual Dasan of Kalki wrote Kodambakkam lacks films that supports the title, in that way Pudhiya Geethai feels complete.
+Indiainfo wrote "The film loosely inspired by Telugu hit film, MURARI, has illogical storyline.
+With no impressive screenplay, it fails to hold the audiences all the while".

 The film did not perform well at the box office.